Your Python installation

 What about Anaconda?

 You might have heard of Anaconda - it’s another tool that manages Python environments and packages.
 It’s popular in the data science world because it comes pre-loaded with many data science packages.
-However, I don’t recommend using Anaconda unless you have a specific reason to.Stick with Python’s built-in virtual environments unless your company or a specific project requires Anaconda.
-You’ll have a lighter, faster, and simpler setup.
+However, I don’t recommend using Anaconda unless you have a specific reason to.What’s next?

 Your virtual environment is ready!
 Now let’s learn about Python packages and how to install them.Python packages